divemarkus/windows11/README.md

 ### Post-install notes
 * Use USB device or NAS to backup all your files.
-Use Google Drive for remote backups
+Use Google Drive, OneDrive, Dropbox, Proton for remote backups
-* Schedule to update all your apps with winget
+* Schedule to update W11 and all your apps with winget